cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 <summary><b>⚠️ Known Limitations! 👁️</b></summary>
 <p>

-### 1. In order to not disrupt from text editing or file navigation, auto jumps work only if
+### 1. Auto-jumps work only if
 - current **mode is normal**
 - current buffer is either **empty or contains some existing** and unmodified (saved) file.

+Why? — In order to not disrupt from text editing or file navigation.

-### 2. Auto-jump on each file save is currently imprecise:
+### 2. Auto-jump on each file save is currently imprecise
-- it may jump on a wrong line if it moved or not jump at all, if the next affected line is supposed to be modified already
+- it may jump on a wrong line if it moved
+- it may not jump at all, if the next affected line is supposed to be modified already

-- for precise jump please rerun `cargo ll{check,run,etc.}`.
+For precise jump please rerun `cargo ll{check,run,etc.}`.

 </p>
 </details>